TRADEMARKS, COPYRIGHTS AND TRADE SECRETS

 - Extent of any actual confusion by consumers or others

 Remember, you do not necessarily have to have a registered trademark to have legally protected trademark rights.
 Any name, phrase or logo can obtain trademark status by using the mark in business, even if you take no steps to register it.
-There are, however, benefits to having a registered trademark, and our firm recommends this registration when practical.
+There are, however, benefits to having a registered trademark, and a trademark law firm will recommend this registration when practical.
 Our lawyers can help you register your trademark and protect it in the event of infringement.

 Contact Haley Palmersheim, S.C.

-Contact us at our Madison, Wisconsin, office by calling (608) 836-6400.
-Speak with an experienced attorney about your business law or litigation issue.
+Contact our Madison, Wisconsin office by calling (608) 836-6400.
+Speak with an experienced trademark attorney or copyright lawyer about your trademark protection, registration or litigation issue.